flyteorg/flyte/README.md

 💾 **Allocate resources dynamically** at the task level. <br />
 ⏯️ [Wait](https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/advanced_composition/waiting_for_external_inputs.html) for **external inputs** before proceeding with the execution. <br />

+We ship new features, bug fixes and performance improvements regularly.
+Read our [release notes](https://github.com/flyteorg/flyte/releases) to stay updated.
 ## Quick start

 If you want to try out Flyte, the easiest way to get started is by using the Flyte Hosted Sandbox, available at https://sandbox.union.ai/.
 It allows you to experiment with Flyte's capabilities without installing anything on your local machine.